Working with JSON data in GoogleSQL

 Query JSON data

-This section describes how to use GoogleSQL to extract values from the JSON.
+This section describes how to use GoogleSQL to extract values from JSON.
 JSON is case-sensitive and supports UTF-8 in both fields and values.

 The examples in this section use the following table: